codefresh-io/docs.codefresh.io/_docs/new-helm/install-helm-chart-using-codefresh-pipeline.md

 The Helm step can operate in one of 3 modes:

 1. Install - will install the chart into a Kubernetes cluster.
 This is the default mode if not explicitly set.
+2. Push - will package chart and push it to the repository.
-1. Authentication - will only setup authentication, and add the repo to the helm.
+3. Authentication only - will only setup authentication, and add the repo to the helm.
 This is useful if you want to write your own helm commands using the freestyle step's `commands` property, but you still want the step to handle authentication.
-1. Push - will package chart and push it to the repository.

 The operation mode is set by the `ACTION` variable, where the value is `install`/`auth`/`push`.